chris22763/Inverses-Oztaskop/README.md

 - Open a browser at http://127.0.0.1:5000/ to try it out

 How to use your own content:
-- go to Inverses-Oztaskop/static/video_files/ and put your video file their.
+- copy your .mp4 file (preferably 720p 24fps) to Inverses-Oztaskop/static/video_files/
 - rename your file to a name that allready exist.
 - now it should work, if it doesn't restart your server and it's done.

-  to get the best results use videos with 720p and 24fps